-E. The Audit Committee
+6.4 The Audit Committee

 The Audit Committee is an independent committee responsible for oversight of the organization's control, governance and risk management.
-Its responsibilities should include:
+Its responsibilities should include;

-- Reviewing and recommending disclosures on matters of risk in the annual financial statements; - Reviewing and recommending disclosures on matters of risk and risk management in the annual report; - Providing regular feedback to the Board on the adequacy and effectiveness of risk management in the organization, including recommendations for improvement; - Ensuring that the internal and external audit plans are aligned to the risk profile of the organization; - Satisfying itself that it has appropriately addressed the following: - a.
-Financial reporting risks, including the risks of fraud; - b.
-Internal controls; - c.
-IT risks; and - Evaluating the effectiveness of Internal Audit in its responsibilities for risk management.
+- Reviewing and recommending disclosures on matters of risk in the annual financial statements; - Reviewing and recommending disclosures on matters of risk and risk management in the annual report; - Providing regular feedback to the Board on the adequacy and effectiveness of risk management in the organization, including recommendations for improvement; - Ensuring that the internal and external audit plans are aligned to the risk profile of the organization; - Satisfying itself that it has appropriately address the following are: - o Financial reporting risks, including the risks of fraud; - o Internal controls; and - IT risks - Evaluating the effectiveness of Internal Audit in its responsibilities for risk management.

-F. Group Internal Audit
+6.5 Group Internal Audit